ShunyaWatanabe/group-app/README.md

 ## Features
 * Sign up only by nickname
-* Create group with friends nearby by 4-digit random code
+* Create group chat with friends nearby by 4-digit random code
-* Join existing groups by temporary invitation code.
+* Join existing groups by temporary invitation code